-Individuals that regularly balance their tasks with contemplative practices realize the positive impact this has on their peace of mind, how they relate to others and even on their health.
-It may be as simple as going for a walk, listening to your preferred music dancing, practicing a sport, playing with children or your pet, gardening or creating art.
+You have experienced it firsthand: when you allow some time to nurture this neglected part of yourself you realize the positive impact that small practices of slowing down have on your peace of mind, how you relate to others and even on your health.
+It may be as simple as going for a walk, listening to your preferred music, dancing, practicing a sport, playing with children or your pet, gardening or creating art.